AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 For people with accessibility needs, this evolution is transformative.
 Someone with dyslexia or motor difficulties can speak their ideas and get back perfectly formatted text.
 Voice input features have made professional communication accessible to people who previously struggled with typing.

 The accuracy improvements are remarkable.
 Early voice recognition might get 80% of words right, requiring significant editing.
-Modern AI-powered voice typing achieves 95%+ accuracy and produces text that often needs no editing at all.
+Modern AI-powered voice typing now achieves 98%+ accuracy in 2026 and produces text that often needs no editing at all.
 The AI even adapts to accents, technical vocabulary, and individual speech patterns over time.

 Real-World Impact on Professional Writing

 The evolution of AI writing tools has fundamentally changed how professionals communicate.
-A study by McKinsey found that knowledge workers spend 28% of their workday reading and responding to emails.
-AI keyboards save professionals an average of 5 hours per week by accelerating this process.
+A 2025 study by McKinsey on knowledge worker productivity found that knowledge workers spend 28% of their workday reading and responding to emails.
+AI keyboards save professionals an average of 6.5 hours per week in 2026 by accelerating this process - up from 5 hours just a year ago as the technology continues to improve.

 Consider customer support teams.
 Before AI writing assistance, agents typed out individual responses to common questions, trying to maintain consistency and professionalism while handling high volumes.
 Now, AI can suggest complete responses based on the customer's question, which agents can personalize and send in seconds rather than minutes.